 Workaround To Access Websites And Programs With Weak RSA Digital Certificates

 Though it has strongly advised IT admins to upgrade their RSA digital certificates with a minimum of 1024 bits, Microsoft is providing a workaround to access websites and programs having weak digital certificates.
 It says it may take some time before all admins can update their certificates and hence users can use the prescribed workaround to access weak RSA digital certificates even as websites and programs are renewing and upgrading their certificates.
 The workaround involves editing the Windows Registry.
-Check out the section Allow Key Lengths Of Less Than 1024 Bits Using Registry Settings under RESOLUTIONS in the linked KB article to tweak Windows registry using the certutil command.
+Check out the section Allow Key Lengths Of Less Than 1024 Bits Using Registry Settings under RESOLUTIONS in the linked KB article to tweak the Windows registry using the certutil command.

 Microsoft is providing updates under the section RESOLUTION of KB article 2661254.
-These patches update your system to increase minimum encryption levels in Windows range of operating systems so that you don’t face problems accessing strong RSA digital certificates.
+These patches update your system to increase minimum encryption levels in the Windows range of operating systems so that you don’t face problems accessing strong RSA digital certificates.
 Check the operating system mentioned against the patches (including 32 or 64 bit) before downloading them to make sure you are downloading the correct update.

 To sum up, the age of 512 bit RSA digital certificates is over.
-You need to move to stronger key strengths for better protection against exploitation of your data.
+You need to move to stronger key strengths for better protection against the exploitation of your data.